 While Wright speaks of subversion, Newbigin employs the notion of a missionary encounter.
-Throughout the 1980s and 1990s, Lesslie Newbigin was tireless in calling the Western church back to a missionary encounter with its culture.
-He believed that the Western church was in an "advanced case of syncretism."33 Over against syncretism Newbigin summoned the Western church to a missionary encounter.
-In contemporary Western culture there are "two quite different stories" told as the "real story" of the world: the humanist story and the story that is told in the Bible.34 A missionary encounter is a clash of stories; it occurs when the church believes the Bible to be the true story of the world and embodies or "indwells" its comprehensive claims as a witness in the face of the dominant cultural narrative.35 Newbigin charged that the reverse has taken place: the Western church has allowed the biblical story to be absorbed into the more comprehensive Enlightenment story.
-An essential ingredient in reversing syncretism is to recover Scripture as a true grand story: "I do not
+Throughout the decades of the 1980s and 1990s Lesslie Newbigin was tireless in calling the Western church back to a missionary encounter with its culture.
+He believed that the Western church was an 'advanced case of syncretism' or, again, in Paul's language deeply conformed to the world.
+Over against syncretism Newbigin summons the Western church to a missionary encounter, which ought to be the normal posture of the church in its culture when it is faithful to the gospel.
+In contemporary western culture there are 'two quite different stories' told as the 'real story' of the world - the humanist story and the story that is told in the Bible.37 A missionary encounter is a clash of stories; it occurs when the church believes the Bible to be the true story of the world, and embodies or 'indwells' its comprehensive claims as a witness in the face of the dominant cultural narrative.
+Since both the biblical and the cultural stories make comprehensive and absolute claims, only one can be the basic and foundational story for life.
+Newbigin charges that the western church is 'an advanced case of syncretism' because it has allowed the biblical story to be absorbed into the more comprehensive Enlightenment story.
+An essential ingredient in reversing syncretism is to recover Scripture as a true grand story: 'I do not believe that we can speak effectively of the Gospel as a word addressed to our culture unless we recover a sense of the Scriptures as a canonical whole, as the story which provides the true context for our understanding of the meaning of our lives - both personal and public.'39 If the story of the Bible is fragmented into bits (historical-critical, devotional, homiletic, systematic-theological, moral) it can easily be domesticated by the reigning story of culture.